savanddarji/Cracking-a-Shift-Cipher/README.md

 # Cracking-a-Shift-Cipher
-Comments and reviews will be appreciated: If you need any help please don't hesitate to contact me on : darji@uwindsor.ca or                                                                                                                       savanddarji@gmail.com
+Comments and reviews will be appreciated: darji@uwindsor.ca or savanddarji@gmail.com

 The project is python 2.7.12 implementation of shift cipher cracking using english letter frequecy method.